npm/npmo-docs/up-and-running/platforms/aws.md

 Open your favorite web browser, access your server on port `8800`, and follow the prompts to configure and start your appliance.

-For more information on configuring npm Enterprise, [read these docs](/up-and-running/customization.html).
+For more information on configuring npm Enterprise, see [Server Configuration](/up-and-running/customization.html).

 That’s it!
 Once you’ve configured and started the appliance, your private npm registry and website are ready for use.
 See [this document](/cli/configuration.html) for configuring your npm CLI to use your new private registry.